Csc59866/ministat/README.md

 - [x] c.
-Implement a new option '-v' that emits verbose timing data.
+Implement a new option '-v' that emits verbose timing data.<br/>
 *Before*:
 ```
 ```